 |Mutual of Omaha Best for Young Families||A+||$1,000,000+||Up to 80||Term life, children’s whole life, whole life, universal life, guaranteed issue|

 |Transamerica Best Low-Cost Term and Final Expenses||A||Not stated||Up to 85||Term life, whole life, indexed universal life, final expense|

 |Northwestern Mutual Best for Dividends||A++||Not stated||Up to 80||Term life, whole life, universal life|

 What Is Life Insurance for Young Adults?

 As a young adult, you have several options for life insurance.
 There are two main types of life insurance: permanent and term.
-Permanent policies are appealing to young adults because they allow you to secure a death benefit to protect your family in case you die and accumulate cash value that you can borrow against or use as savings.
+Permanent policies appeal to young adults because they allow you to secure a death benefit to protect your family if you die and accumulate cash value that you can borrow against or use as savings.
 Term life, on the other hand, is appealing because it’s cheaper.
-However, term life only pays a death benefit for the duration of the term; it is not a lifelong coverage.
+However, term life only pays a death benefit for the duration of the term; it is not lifelong coverage.